subins2000/subins2000/thoughts.md

 2020 August 13 (This thought was triggered by the cat that comes to our house seeking food everyday.
 It gave 3 cute little kittens last week.)
 </details>

+_Too short for a [blog](https://subinsb.com), too long for a [tweet](https://twitter.com/SubinSiby).
+These are thoughts in Malayalam translated as best as I can to English_